MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

     Even though it's a valid C# code, it's not used as is but instead is used by Xamarin.iOS tools to generate C# classes based on this metadata definition.
 As a result, instead of the interface SwiftFrameworkProxy you get a C# class with the same name, which can be instantiated by your Xamarin.iOS code.
 This class gets methods, properties, and other members defined by your metadata, which you will call in a C# manner.

 1. Add native reference to the generated earlier fat framework, as well as each dependency of that framework.
-In this case, add both SwiftFrameworkProxy and Gigya framework native references to the binding project.
+In this case, add both SwiftFrameworkProxy and Gigya framework native references to the binding project:

     - To add native framework references, open finder and navigate to the folder with the frameworks.
 Drag and drop the frameworks under the Native References location in the Solution Explorer.
 Alternatively, you can use the context menu option on the Native References folder and click **Add Native Reference** to look up the frameworks and add them.

     ![visual studio project structure native references](walkthrough-images/visualstudio-project-structure-nativerefs.png)

-    - Update properties of every native reference and check three important options
+    - Update properties of every native reference and check three important options:

         - Set Smart Link = true
         - Set Force Load = false